Sprouts (SFM)

 The change in a company's store base only tells one side of the story.
 The other is the performance of its existing locations and e-commerce sales, which informs management teams whether they should expand or downsize their physical footprints.
 Same-store sales provides a deeper understanding of this issue because it measures organic growth at brick-and-mortar shops for at least a year.

-In the latest quarter, Sprouts’s same-store sales rose 11.7% year on year.
-This growth was an acceleration from its historical levels, which is always an encouraging sign.
+In the latest quarter, Sprouts’s same-store sales rose 5.9% year on year.
+This growth was a deceleration from its historical levels, showing the business is still performing well but losing a bit of steam.

 7. Gross Margin & Pricing Power

 Sprouts has good unit economics for a retailer, giving it the opportunity to invest in areas such as marketing and talent to stay competitive.
-As you can see below, it averaged an impressive 38.1% gross margin over the last two years.
-That means for every $100 in revenue, $61.90 went towards paying for inventory, transportation, and distribution.
+As you can see below, it averaged an impressive 38.6% gross margin over the last two years.
+That means for every $100 in revenue, $61.43 went towards paying for inventory, transportation, and distribution.
+Sprouts Trailing 12-Month Gross Margin

-Sprouts produced a 39.6% gross profit margin in Q1, up 1.3 percentage points year on year and exceeding analysts’ estimates by 1.8%.
-Sprouts’s full-year margin has also been trending up over the past 12 months, increasing by 1.3 percentage points.
+This quarter, Sprouts’s gross profit margin was 38.7%, in line with the same quarter last year.
+On a wider time horizon, Sprouts’s full-year margin has been trending up over the past 12 months, increasing by 1.1 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold.

 8. Operating Margin